in28minutes/in28minutes.github.io/_posts/2017-12-06-introduction-to-spring-data-rest.md

 		extends PagingAndSortingRepository<Todo, Long> {

 ```

-Without writing a lot of code, we can expose RESTful API around Spring Data Repositories.
+> Without writing a lot of code, we can expose RESTful API around Spring Data Repositories.

-A few example REST Services are shown below:
+A few example REST Services that are automatically exposed are shown below:

 #### POST
 - URL : http://localhost:8080/todos